Kevin-kemboi/AfyaNzuri/README.md

 # AfyaNzuri

-AfyaNzuri ("Good Health" in Swahili) is a web application for managing health programs, clients, and enrollments.
+AfyaNzuri is a web application for managing health programs, clients, and enrollments.
 It provides a user-friendly interface for healthcare providers to track client data, manage wellness programs, and visualize insights through a dashboard.
 Built with a React frontend and Flask backend, AfyaNzuri ensures a responsive, accessible, and error-free experience.

 ## Features